World Chefs: Duo liven U.S. Southern food with Italian flavors

 Freshly grated Parmigiano-Reggiano cheese for serving

-Drain the black-eyed peas and place in a large saucepan, and add water to cover by 2 inches.
+Drain the black-eyed peas and place in a large saucepan, and add water to cover by 2 inches (5 cm).

 Bring just to a boil over high heat, then reduce the heat to medium-low, and simmer until tender, about 45 minutes.